-Certain programmes have however been maintained throughout the period 2014-15: support for youth and associations, training of territorial executives in Paris and Tunis (ENA/ACTED), training of teachers of French.
-In 2016, specialized training cycles will be organised again in France for Libyan archaeologists and heritage experts.
+Certain programmes have however been maintained throughout the period 2014-2016: support for youth and associations, training of local senior officials in Paris and Tunis (ENA/ACTED), training of teachers of French.
+In 2016, specialized training cycles were organised again in France for Libyan archaeologists and heritage experts.
 France provided its support in medicines for several hospitals including in Tripoli and Benghazi and provided $1 million in stabilization funds (UNDP aid mechanism) to conduct short-term development projects in Libya.

 France has also supported Libya in strengthening the national security forces, before suspending this cooperation in the summer of 2014.

-In the area of internal security, a contract was signed in October 2013 between CIVIPOL (consultancy of the French Interior Ministry) and the Libyan Interior Ministry to train 1000 police in democratic crowd management.
+In the area of internal security, a contract was signed in October 2013 between CIVIPOL (consultancy of the French Interior Ministry) and the Libyan Interior Ministry to train 1, 000 police officers in democratic crowd management.

-As regards defence, our cooperation had developed with the navy and the air force in particular.
+As regards defence, our cooperation developed with the navy and the air force in particular.
 In January 2014, we signed an agreement for the sale of a two-seater Mirage FI, which also included the training of Libyan pilots and technicians in France.
-Many officers were hosted in the best French military schools.
+Many officers attended the best French military schools.

 As France is particularly concerned about the worsening security situation in Libya, defence and security issues will be central to French-Libyan cooperation when it resumes.
 France undertook to form a presidential guard unit commanded by General Nakoua, under the authority of the Presidency Council.